lremy/jam-photobooth/README.md

     python3 photobooth.py
     ```

-1. You should see an image preview appear, and the message:
+1. You should see the default image

-    ```
-    Ready!
-    Press the button to start...
-    ```

-1. Now use the button to progress to the next step, and continue.
+1. Press the button to capture a photo

-1. Without a Twitter API key, the application will not attempt to tweet the
-photos.
-It will simply save the photos in the `Pictures` folder at
-`/home/pi/Pictures`.

 1. Press and hold the GPIO button for 5 seconds to close the application.